Generic Stability and Modes of Convergence: Introduction

 The present paper aims to investigate `generic stability' for measures in {\em arbitrary} theories.
-(We focus more on measures in classical logic which are not type, and types in continuous logic/randomization.)
+(We focus more on measures in classical logic which are not types, and types in continuous logic/randomization.)
 For this, we first generalize/adapt some results of \cite{K-Morley} on generically stable types to continuous logic, and then we transfer these results to measures in classical logic using randomization.
-We define the notion of $R$-generic stability, as a property of measures in classical logic, and show that a measure has this property if and only if a canonical random-type behaves {\bf like} generically stable types in the sense of continuous logic.
-We will see that, in countable languages, every $R$-generically stable measure is a $fam$ measure.
-On the other hand, we show that every $fim$ measure is $R$-generically stable, and assuming a local variant of $NIP$, a global measure is $fim$ if and only if its corresponding random-type {\bf is} generically stable (over a model of the form $M\otimes\mathcal{A}$).\footnote{Cf. Section~3.2, for definition of models of the form $M\otimes\mathcal{A}$.} Finally, we refine some of the previous results/observations.
-In particular, we prove that a measure is $R$-generically stable iff its corresponding random-type is generically stable (over a model of the form $M\otimes\mathcal{A}$).
+We define the notions of $R^{\text type}$-generic/$R$-generic stability, as a property of types/measures in classical logic, and show that a type is $R^{\text type}$-generically stable if and only if it is generically stable in the usual sense.
+We will see that, in countable languages, for every measure, $R$-generic stability and $fam$ are equivalent.
+We study generic stability of measures through two procedures for transferring Keisler measures to types in the randomization, namely ``natural extension" and ``corresponding random-type".
+We also provide different proofs of some well-known results by assuming $NIP$.
+Finally, we prove that a type is $R^{\text type}$-generically stable if and only if its corresponding random-type is generically stable (over a model of the form $M\otimes\mathcal{A}$).\footnote{Cf. Subsection 3.2, for definition of models of the form $M\otimes{\cal A}$}